ahmedhossain29/NoteApp/README.md

 4. Delete Note

  Flutter + SQLite
- qflite plugin to save structured data offline and create a database, store, update, and remove data (CRUD) in a Flutter application.
+  plugin to save structured data offline and create a database, store, update, and remove data (CRUD) in a Flutter application.